mvuorre/quarto-preprint/README.md

 # Preprint Quarto extension

-This is a manuscript template for [Quarto](https://quarto.org) documents.
+*quarto-preprint* is a [Quarto](https://quarto.org) extension that provides two custom Quarto formats.
+The main format provided by this extension is `preprint-typst`.
 It renders a Quarto source document to a PDF document using [Typst](https://typst.app/docs).

+The extension also provides a `preprint-docx` format, which renders Quarto source documents to MS Word documents with some basic layout improvements.

-Example output and manual: [PDF (Typst)](https://mvuorre.github.io/quarto-preprint/index.pdf), [MS Word](https://mvuorre.github.io/quarto-preprint/index.docx), & [HTML](https://mvuorre.github.io/quarto-preprint).
+View the example output and manual: [PDF (Typst)](https://mvuorre.github.io/quarto-preprint/index.pdf), [MS Word](https://mvuorre.github.io/quarto-preprint/index.docx), & [HTML](https://mvuorre.github.io/quarto-preprint).

+## Purpose

-This template's goal is to
+This extension aims to

 - Look nice
 - Be fast
 - Just Work
 - Be 100% Quarto standards compliant
   - Write manuscripts without worrying about formatting & metadata
   - Switch to any Quarto journal format without changing anything but `format:` (and whatever is required by the destination format)

-In other words, I intend `quarto-preprint` to be a reliable Quarto template for writing reproducible manuscripts that can mix code and prose.
+In other words, `quarto-preprint` should provide a reliable and fuss-free Quarto format (`preprint-typst`) for writing reproducible manuscripts.

+# Use

 ## Install